 It can be difficult to manage cluster periods without a cluster headache specialist or pain management expert.
 Cluster headaches can start and finish without warning, so over-the-counter pain relievers may not be effective by the time you need it to work.
 Instead of taking a stance of treating a cluster headache when it arrives, it’s much better to have a plan to treat it before an attack.

-At Metro Pain and Vein Centers, our team includes specialists and medical professionals who understand your situation.
+At Metro Pain Centers, our team includes specialists and medical professionals who understand your situation.
 By working with physicians and pain management experts that develop treatment plans customized to your condition, you can avoid excruciating attacks that prevent you from functioning at your best, especially when you least expect a cluster attack.

 If you have seasonal cluster headaches or have noticed a pattern from your cluster headache attacks, you can take preventive steps to suppress your attacks rather than simply minimizing the effects of an attack when it pops up.
-At Metro Pain and Vein, you can work with a doctor to determine which medicines to block attacks and take them for as long as you need to until the cluster episode ends.
+At Metro Pain, you can work with a doctor to determine which medicines to block attacks and take them for as long as you need to until the cluster episode ends.
 Some of these medications include:

 A: Using surgery to treat cluster headaches is only suitable for those who cannot tolerate their medications or find drug treatments ineffective.
 You may have a surgeon cut out your trigeminal nerve or have glycerol injected into your facial nerves to reduce facial pain caused by cluster headaches.
 However, this can cause eye damage and is usually the last resort if all other options do not work.

 A: Both are headaches that can cause severe pain.
 However, treating a migraine headache is not the same as treating a cluster headache.
 A migraine can have long warning signs such as visual disturbances before the onset of pain, which can last for several days.
 On the other hand, cluster headaches start and end without warning and have a shorter duration, but can come in several attacks.
-Consulting with a cluster headache specialist can help you determine if you are experiencing a migraine or a cluster headache – at Metro Pain and Vein, we can treat all types of headaches.
+Consulting with a cluster headache specialist can help you determine if you are experiencing a migraine or a cluster headache – at Metro Pain, we can treat all types of headaches.

 A: Cluster headaches can happen to anyone, though it usually starts after the age of 20.
 Cluster headaches are more common in men who smoke, though women and non-smokers also have a chance of developing cluster headaches.

 If left untreated, cluster headaches can disrupt your life and ability to function when you least expect it.
 It’s best to have a treatment plan to manage the pain through short and long-term plans so that you’re ready in case a cluster attack strikes without warning.
-To deal with severe pain, book a consultation with one of our cluster headache specialists at Metro Pain and Vein Centers today.
+To deal with severe pain, book a consultation with one of our cluster headache specialists at Metro Pain Centers today.